Race condition

-A race condition or race hazard is the condition of an electronics, software, or other system where the system's substantive behavior is dependent on the sequence or timing of other uncontrollable events.
+A race condition or race hazard is the condition of an electronics, software, or other system where the system's substantive behavior is dependent on the sequence or timing of other uncontrollable events, leading to unexpected or inconsistent results.
 It becomes a bug when one or more of the possible behaviors is undesirable.

 The term race condition was already in use by 1954, for example in David A. Huffman's doctoral thesis "The synthesis of sequential switching circuits".

-Race conditions can occur especially in logic circuits, multithreaded, or distributed software programs.
+Race conditions can occur especially in logic circuits or multithreaded or distributed software programs.
+Using mutual exclusion can prevent race conditions in distributed software systems.

 In electronics

 A typical example of a race condition may occur when a logic gate combines signals that have traveled along different paths from the same source.
 The inputs to the gate can change at slightly different times in response to a change in the source signal.
 The output may, for a brief period, change to an unwanted state before settling back to the designed state.
 Certain systems can tolerate such glitches but if this output functions as a clock signal for further systems that contain memory, for example, the system can rapidly depart from its designed behaviour (in effect, the temporary glitch becomes a permanent glitch).